Janis-kreu/academic-kickstart/content/home/earn.md

 active = true  # Activate this widget? true/false
 weight = 35  # Order that this section will appear.

-title = "Economic Assimilation Network"
+title = "Economic Assimilation Research Network"

 # Hero image (optional).
 Enter filename of an image in the `static/img/` folder.
 hero_media = "featured.png"